-I am currently getting over a cold.
+I'm currently getting over a cold.
 In fact, as I write this I have a warm drink and a box of tissues right beside my laptop.
 It isn’t a bad cold (or even a man cold), it’s just enough to annoy me, interrupt my sleep, and cause me to miss a few workouts.
-It's the off-season for me so it isn't a big deal, but when it happens in the spring or mid-summer, I am not so cavalier about missing training sessions.
+It's my off-season (I'm not training for any events or races), so it isn't a big deal.
+But when it happens in the spring or mid-summer, I am not so cavalier about missing training sessions.
 In fact, I can get downright ornery.

-It doesn’t seem to matter how many times I get sick during the training season or how many times the athletes I coach fall prey to a seasonal flu, I still do a lot of hand-wringing over whether or not I should be jumping on my bike or prescribing a heavy lifting session for my clients.
+It doesn’t seem to matter how many times I get sick during the race season or how many times the athletes I coach fall prey to the seasonal flu; I still do a lot of hand-wringing over whether or not I should exercise while sick.
+Should I be jumping on my bike or doing a heavy lifting session?

-But don’t worry.
-This wouldn’t be the Quick and Dirty Tips if I didn’t have a few guidelines that you can follow.
+Well, don’t worry.
+This wouldn’t be Get-Fit Guy's Quick and Dirty Tips if I didn’t have a few guidelines for you to follow.
 But before I get to those, let’s talk about the immune system.

 Your immune system is comprised of six components that do their best to protect you from foreign invaders.

-Skin, a relatively thin but effective barrier against invading pathogens;
+- Skin, a relatively thin but very effective barrier against invading pathogens

-Your stomach and intestines.
-Your stomach acid kills harmful bacteria and the good bacteria that live there help to fight pathogens and absorb nutrients.
-Antibodies secreted by your intestinal cells also help to fight off foreign invaders.
+- Your stomach, which contains acid that kills harmful bacteria and also contains good bacteria that help to fight pathogens and absorb nutrients.
+(Antibodies secreted by your intestinal cells also help to fight off foreign invaders.)

 The majority of the time the invading foe will be thwarted by our mighty white blood cells, which capture and kill the bugs before they can replicate and enter our bloodstream.

-When we engage in an acute bout of heavy exercise, that workout actually induces immune system responses, which are similar to those induced by infection.
-Normally, if you are well rested, you will recover from this quite quickly but in times when you are loading on the extra training sessions or loaded down with other life stresses (or both), these immune responses persist and your chances of getting sick are much higher.
+When we engage in an acute bout of heavy exercise, that exhausting workout actually induces immune system responses, which are similar to those induced by infection.
+Normally, if you're well-rested, you will recover from this quite quickly.
+But in times—like when you're loading on the extra training sessions, loaded down with other life stresses, or exercising when you're sick—these immune responses persist and your chances of getting sick (or staying sick) are much higher.

 In particular, endurance exercise and long bouts of training, if not properly managed by a dedicated coach, can weaken our immune system.
-The recruitment of white blood cells to fight off pathogens may be reduced and elevated levels of stress hormones (especially cortisol) can weaken the inflammatory component of the immune response and that can allow the pathogen to paint the town red.
+The recruitment of white blood cells to fight off pathogens may be reduced and elevated levels of stress hormones (especially cortisol) can weaken the inflammatory component of the immune response.
+That can allow the pathogen to paint the town red.

-Even if this doesn’t result in some gross and snotty illness, once in our system, pathogens and their accompanying toxins can cause inflammation and require energy to expunge from our bodies—the precious energy which we normally would be using to optimize our muscular recovery and manage our adaptation from all our hard training.
+Even if this doesn’t result in some achy and snotty illness, once in our system, pathogens and their accompanying toxins can cause inflammation.
+That inflammation requires energy to expunge from our bodies—the precious energy we normally would use to recover from a workout.
+This response will minimize our muscular recovery and hamper our ability to reap all the benefits of our hard training.